 Organizations hoping to derive business value from the IoT will need to develop a viable data architecture, an interoperability strategy and governance rules for IoT data.
 Another important consideration for companies will be added security measures for data protection and the preservation of intellectual property.

-Grounding the IoT Vision in Reality
+Grounding the IoT Vision in an Interconnected Reality

 The IoT may promise a mind-boggling (and tantalizing) torrent of customer data, but will B2B marketers have enough discipline to discover, ingest, and organize the data?
 Today only 8% of businesses are actually using more than 25% of their IoT data.